 2.1 Authorised person

 The authorised person must conform to the requirements of the Mental Capacity Act 2005; that an act done, or decision made, for or on behalf of a person who lacks capacity must be done, or made, in his or her best interests.
 The eligible adult should be asked who they want to manage their direct payments.

 The authorised person who receives the direct payments on behalf of the adult must:

 - act in the best interests of the adult;

 - make sure the adult has as much input as possible in decisions which affect them;

 - inform the relevant adult social care team as soon as possible if the adult becomes able to make their own decisions, as a result of regaining capacity.

 3. Application Process

-Anyone who wants to be considered as a nominated or authorised person should contact the local Adult Social Care service in the area in which the eligible adult is ordinarily resident (see Ordinary Residence), to discuss their application.
+Anyone who wants to be considered as a nominated or authorised person should contact the local Adult Social Care service in the area in which the eligible adult is ordinarily resident (see Ordinary Residence chapter), to discuss their application.

-For more information see Direct Payments, National Health Service.
+For more information see Personal Bugets and Direct Payments (NHS).